Frequently Asked Questions about the Point in Time Homeless Survey

 Will any safety/security measures be provided for volunteers?

 Police officers accompany many volunteer teams to ensure their safety.
 In addition, volunteers work in teams of three or more and are instructed to remain with their fellow volunteers at all times.
-We do not send volunteers into abandoned buildings or private establishments; the estimate is limited to public streets, parks, and locations offering homelessness services.
-Staff remains at Gateway to Hope Headquarters throughout the study to be in contact with volunteer teams via cell phone.
+We do not send volunteers into abandoned buildings or private establishments; the survey is limited to public streets, parks, and locations offering homelessness services.
+Staff are available throughout the study to be in contact with volunteer teams via cell phone.

 What if I have friends or family who want to participate?

-ETHNN needs more than 50 volunteers to make the 2017 survey a success!
+ETHNN needs more than 50 volunteers to make the 2021 survey a success!
 Please share this document and registration form with friends, family members, and community organizations.
-Questions? e-mail email@example.com or call 903-216-3211.
+Questions?
+E-mail email@example.com or call 903-216-3211.